yashbeer/google-cloud-function-template/README.md

 ### What can this repository do? ###

 * Get you started quickly with `Google Cloud Functions`
-* Has provision for a basic middleware (like auth and cors)
 * Uses `@google-cloud/functions-framework` for local development
+* Has provision for a basic middlewares (like auth and cors)
 * Includes deployment script `deploy-to-cloud.sh`
 * Organized project structure with proper separation of concerns
-* Built-in security headers and CORS support
+* Built-in security headers
 * Request body parsing and error handling

 ### Project Structure ###